El Espinal, Oaxaca: History

 El Espinal was recognized as a town in 1808, just before Mexican Independence.
 This zone did not play an important role during the toughest years of the struggle for the independence of Mexico.
 Non of the important movements towards independence started here.
 Nor any of the important personalities that fought for independence was originally from this municipality.
 El Espinal remained isolated from national events that took place elsewhere.

 Infrastructure

 In terms of education, the municipality has one kindergarten, four grammar schools, two middle schools, and one high school.
 Additionally, there is one computer lab and a small English school.
 Health care is limited, with only one center providing basic services and first aid.

 Sports play an important role in El Espinal, with young people frequently using the local facilities.
 These include two small soccer fields, two basketball courts, and a running track.
 The most prominent facility is the baseball field, as many well-known Mexican baseball professionals come from this municipality.

 In regard to population and according to a local source from 2005, there are about 2,172 houses from which 2,115 are owned by the population.

+Transportation

+On November 21, 2025, the railway station at El Espinal was reopened.
+It is currently served by Line K of Tren Interoceánico.